|UCAS Code:||X133 (2 Years) or X132 (3 Years)|

 Every effort has been made to ensure the accuracy of our published course information, however our programmes are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 3 Years – 280 UCAS Tariff points for 2016/17 entry or 112 UCAS Tariff points for 2017/18 entry.
-An A level at minimum Grade C (or equivalent) in Physics or a related subject is required, plus GCSE English Language and Mathematics at Grade C or above (or equivalent);
+- 3 Year Route – 112 UCAS Tariff points on the new UCAS Tariff.
+An A level at minimum Grade C (or equivalent) in Physics or a related subject is required, plus GCSE English Language and Mathematics at Grade C or Grade 4 or above (or equivalent);

 Please note, for the purposes of initial teacher training, level 2 numeracy and literacy qualifications are not considered as equivalent to GCSE grade C in mathematics or English.